-- Actions: translate from abstract-syntax tree to intermediate code. - One choice for intermediate code is 3-address code : Each statement contains - at most 3 operands; - in addition to ":=" (assignment), at most one operator - an''easy'' and ''universal'' format to be translated into most assembly languages
+- Actions: translate from abstract-syntax trees to intermediate codes. - One choice for intermediate code is 3-address code : - Each statement contains - ▶ at most 3 operands; - ▶ in addition to ":=", i.e., assignment, at most one operator. - An"easy" and "universal" format that can be translated into most assembly languages.